Studio Tan: History

-Much of the material from these four albums was also edited by Zappa into a four-LP box set called Läther.
+Much of the material from these four albums was also re-edited by Zappa into a four-LP box set called Läther.
 Zappa announced this album in a mid September 1977 interview where he described it as his "current album".
 Zappa negotiated a distribution deal with Phonogram Inc. to release Läther as the first release on the Zappa Records label.
 The album was scheduled for a Halloween October 31, 1977 release date.
 But Warner claimed ownership of the material and threatened legal action, preventing the release of Läther and forcing Zappa to shelve the project.

 All four tracks on Studio Tan were also included on the shelved Läther album.
 The songs on side two of Studio Tan are the same as side three of Läther; however, on Läther there are bits of musique concrète and dialog linking the songs.
 More of these same bits, or "grouts" as Zappa allegedly called them, appear on other albums such as Sheik Yerbouti.
 Läther was officially released posthumously in 1996.

 As Zappa had delivered only the tapes to Warner, Studio Tan was initially released with no musician or songwriting credits.
 Warner also commissioned sleeve art by cartoonist Gary Panter, which was not approved by Zappa.

 When the album was released in September 1978 Zappa said: "I delivered four tapes to Warner last March (1977) as our contract specified and they released this one without telling me.
 I have received no advance or no royalties from Warner.
 I consider it a bootleg or pirate album and I'm suing the record company in California."

 An excerpt from an otherwise unreleased alternate version of "Revised Music for Guitar and Low-Budget Orchestra" appears on the 1987 compilation The Guitar World According to Frank Zappa, with drum overdubs by Chad Wackerman.